 Cliff Thorburn (Canada) (b.
 16 Jan 1948) was first to make two tournament 147 breaks on 23 Apr 1983 (the first in the World Professional Championships) and 8 Mar 1989.
 Peter Ebdon (b.
 27 Aug 1979) and James Wattana (Thailand) (b.
 17 Jan 1970) have also achieved this feat.

-O'Sullivan's latest came at the 2011 PTC 4 (Paul Hunter Classic), in the third frame of his third-round match against Adam Duffy (England).
+O'Sullivan's latest came at the 2018 English Open, in the last frame of a last-64 match against Allan Taylor (England).

 Stephen Hendry became the first to make more than two tournament 147s.
 Hendry's first was made in the European League and his second in the 1995 World Championship.
 The record-breaking third came on 25 Nov 1995 in the UK Championship.
 Not content with this he made his fourth maximum on 5 Jan 1997 in the 1997 Liverpool Victoria Charity Challenge and his fifth on 23 May 1998 in the 1998 Dr Martens Premier League, his sixth on 19 Sep 1999 in the final of the 1999 British Open (the first maximum in a ranking final), his seventh on (21-23) November in 1999 in the 1999 Liverpool Victoria UK Championship, his eighth on 25 Feb 2001 in the final of the 2001 Rothmans Grand Prix, his ninth on 28 Apr 2009 in the quarterfinals of the 2009 Betfred.com World Championship, his 10th in the second round of the 2011 Wyldecrest Park Homes Welsh Open and his 11th in the first round of the 2012 Betfred.com World Championship!

-Leo Levitt was the first amateur to achieve the maximum break, in november 1948 at the Winsor Bowling alley in Montreal, Quebec, Canada.
+Leo Levitt was the first amateur to achieve the maximum break, in november 1948 at the Windsor Bowling alley in Montreal, Quebec, Canada.

 Geet Sethi (India) was the first one to manage one in competition, in the Indian Amateur Championships on 21 Feb 1988.